4GeeksAcademy/cybersecurity-syllabus/semana-1/fundamentals-of-information-security.md

 ### Strong Passwords

 Also known as a password, a password is a word, phrase, or signal known only to certain individuals, allowing them to recognize each other or access a previously inaccessible site.
-Nowadays, a password serves as an authentication method to access a controlled resource, site, or group.
+Nowadays, a password is an authentication method to access a controlled resource, site, or group.

 A strong password is a word or phrase characterized by its difficulty to guess or decipher by any automated program.
-It can include numbers, uppercase letters, special characters, or even better, be an **alphanumeric** password.
+It can include numbers, uppercase letters, special characters, or even better, an **alphanumeric** password.

-Passwords that are most challenging for hackers and cybercriminals to defeat are those with more than twelve characters, including numbers, letters, and symbols, and have no relation to the user's personal data.
+Passwords that are most challenging for hackers and cybercriminals to defeat are those with more than twelve characters, including numbers, letters, and symbols, and have no relation to the user's data.

 ## Authentication